OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 * [Your Complete Guide to BDD Testing in OutSystems] -- A thorough how-to guide on implementing your first test case with the BDDFramework
 * [BDDFramework documentation page] -- A summary of the latest changes and features for the server-side tool
 * [BDDFramework for Client-Side documentation page] -- A summary of the latest changes and features for the client-side tool

+## Learn more about testing with OutSystems

+The following resources provide general information about planning and executing tests with OutSystems.
+* [Developing for testability](/develop-test.md) -- Conceptual information to help you integrate testing with the development process.
+* [Becoming a Tester in OutSystems](https://www.outsystems.com/training/paths/10/becoming-a-tester-in-outsystems/) -- Guided path training on implementing tests and testing strategy
+* [Test automation in the delivery life cycle](/managing-the-application-lifecycle/test-automation-in-delivery-lifecycle.md) -- Test automation planning, roles and process.
+* [OutSystems testing guidelines](https://success.outsystems.com/Documentation/Best_Practices/OutSystems_Testing_Guidelines) -- Includes articles on test strategy, tools, and types of tests.

 [Forge portal]: https://www.outsystems.com/forge/